FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 * **How their frequency has changed**
 * **Which events cause the longest downtimes**
 * **Which regions are most vulnerable**
-* **Which outages are preventable vs. unavoidable**
+* **Which outages are preventable or unavoidable**

 Without this clarity, investments are misaligned, response strategies underperform, and risks accumulate across the system.

-This report analyzes **10 years of NERC outage data** to uncover the root causes of disruptions and identify meaningful trends.
+This report analyses **10 years of NERC outage data** to uncover the root causes of disruptions and identify meaningful trends.
 The aim is to transform raw outage logs into actionable insights that help stakeholders:

 * improve grid reliability,
-* prioritize infrastructure upgrades,
+* prioritise infrastructure upgrades,
 * reduce downtime and operational losses,
 * enhance disaster and attack preparedness, and
 * develop evidence-based policies rather than reactive measures.

-We are not analyzing the past just to describe it—we are analyzing it to **help prevent the next major outage**.
+We are not analysing the past just to describe it, we are analysing it to **help prevent the next major outage**.

 ---

 # 📌 Executive Summary

 The stability of the U.S. power grid is under increasing pressure.
-Over the last decade, **outage frequency has risen sharply — up 139%** — driven primarily by extreme weather, growing security threats, and aging infrastructure.
+Over the last decade, **outage frequency has risen sharply — up 139%** — driven primarily by extreme weather, growing security threats, and ageing infrastructure.
 These outages disrupt businesses, weaken energy security, and expose critical vulnerabilities across the electric system.

 Our analysis of ten years of national outage data reveals that **weather remains the single largest driver of grid disruption**, responsible for **54.6% of all events** and **65.3% of total downtime days**.
 Regions such as **SERC, WECC, and TRE** face the greatest exposure, highlighting the need for targeted infrastructure reinforcement and climate-resilient upgrades.